Highlights

 Danmarks Tekniske Universitet (DTU)

 Jakob Laage-Thomsen is a postdoc at the Technical University of Denmark and CAISA and researches the effect of technologies on professional decision-making and policy.
-Among other things, he investigates how generative AI changes work processes and (professional) quality in public organizations.
+Among other things, he researches how generative AI changes work processes and (professional) quality in public organizations.

 Lisa Reutter Larsen